mylette/vim-gym/tutorial/foo/place_03.rst

 Now it's time to learn about *goto file* command or ``gf``.
-This is yet another useful command that works in a similar way as ``:find``, but without all that typing.
-Basically, instead of typing the pattern to ``:find`` all you have to do is move the cursor over text which you want to use as the pattern and while in the Normal mode press ``gf``, it's that simple.
+This is yet another useful command that works in a similar way as ``:find``, but without all that "annoying" typing.
+Basically, instead of typing the pattern to ``:find`` all you have to do is move the cursor over the text that you want to use as the pattern and while in Normal mode press ``gf``, it's that simple.

 Try it out, place your cursor over the marked word --> place_04 <-- and jump away by pressing ``gf``.
 But remember to come back using ``CTRL-o`` I still want to show you few things before we go further.

 Did you notice that until now we worked with only one window in Vim?
-This is not the Vim style of working with multiple files.
+This is not the ideal workflow when working with multiple files.
 Therefore, if you're used to working with multiple windows you can split the window when jumping to a file either by using a version of ``:find`` called *splitfind* ``:sfind`` (or ``:sf`` for short).
 Before you open any windows which you maybe don't know how to close, here's a tip, use ``CTRL-w q`` to close the window this will return you to the previous one.
 Feel free to try either